 Penal Code 470 PC is the California statute that defines the crime of forgery.
-A person commits this offense when he falsifies a signature or fraudulently alters certain documents.
+A person commits this offense when he or she falsifies a signature or fraudulently alters certain documents.

 - sign the name of another person or of a fictitious person,

 - counterfeit or forge the seal or handwriting of another,

 - alter, corrupt, or falsify any record of any legal will, codicil, or judgment,

 - falsely make, alter, forge, or counterfeit certain documents like checks, bonds, and money orders.